Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Method

 \subsection{Masked Window Attention Sparsification}

-The high resolution of shallow features is essential for capturing fine-grained details of tiny objects, but it also introduces substantial computational burden.
-Processing these dense feature maps with global attention mechanisms results in excessive memory consumption and latency.
-To mitigate this, we propose Masked Window Attention Sparsification (MWAS), which selectively focuses computational resources on critical foreground regions while discarding redundant background information.
-As illustrated in Figure \ref{fig:Main}(B), MWAS operates in two key stages: Foreground Token Pruning and Axis Permuted Encoder (APE).
+The high resolution of shallow features is vital for capturing fine details of tiny objects but also incurs significant computational cost.
+Applying global attention to such dense maps results in high memory usage and latency.
+To alleviate this, we propose Masked Window Attention Sparsification (MWAS), which selectively focuses computation on key foreground regions while discarding redundant background.
+As shown in Figure \ref{fig:Main}(B), MWAS comprises two main stages: Foreground Token Pruning and Axis Permuted Encoder (APE).

-Firstly, by using the predicted density map from Density-Focal Extractor (DeFE), we generate a binary mask where high-density regions are retained, and low-density background regions are pruned.
-This mechanism significantly reduces the number of tokens that participate in attention computation while preserving essential object details.
+Using the density map predicted by the DeFE, we first generate a binary mask that retains high-density regions and prunes low-density background.
+This significantly reduces the tokens involved in attention while preserving essential object details.